omahs/vectis/README.md

 ## Overview

-Smart Contract Wallet allows user to interact with DAPPs on the blockchain with the same amount of autonomy of a classic non-custodial solution, with the additional functionalities designed to provide the user with better experience and security.
+Smart Contract Wallet allows user to interact with DAPPs on the blockchain with the same amount of autonomy as a classic non-custodial solution, with the additional functionalities designed to provide the user with better experience and security.

-SCW also provide functions that allow businesses to satisfy regulatory requirements regarding support of users, transparency, separation of control duties and verifiability.
+SCW also provides functions that allow businesses to satisfy regulatory requirements regarding support of users, transparency, separation of control duties and verifiability.

-VectisDAO is the organisation that provides governance to the this infrastructure.
+VectisDAO is the organisation that provides governance to this infrastructure.
 VectisDAO lives on [Juno Network] and leverages the [DAO DAO] stack.
 Every SCW wallet has the right to purchase a set amount of Govec tokens at a set price, the Govec will be minted and can be staked to vote.